wp-plugins/live-comment-notification-toaster/readme.txt

 == Changelog ==
 = 1.0.1 =
-* Fixes bug for extra calls if plugin was diactivate.
+* Fixes bug for extra calls if plugin was deactivate.
 = 1.0.0 =
 * First release.